Chart Color Schemes

 Tuross Head is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Tuross Head, as per the latest Census evaluation, 95.8% of dwellings were houses, with the remaining 4.2% being semi-detached, apartments, or other types.
-This contrasts with Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
-Home ownership in Tuross Head stood at 61.5%, with mortgaged dwellings at 22.0% and rented ones at 16.5%.
-The median monthly mortgage repayment was $1,430, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent in Tuross Head was $330, equal to Non-Metro NSW's figure.
-Nationally, Tuross Head's mortgage repayments were significantly lower at $1,430 compared to the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Tuross Head's dwelling structure, as per the latest Census, consisted of 95.8% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Tuross Head was 61.5%, with mortgaged dwellings at 22.0% and rented ones at 16.5%.
+The median monthly mortgage repayment was $1,430, lower than Regional NSW's average of $1,733.
+Median weekly rent in Tuross Head was $330, matching Regional NSW's figure but significantly below the national average of $375.
+Nationally, Tuross Head's mortgage repayments were notably lower at $1,430 compared to Australia's average of $1,863.

 Frequently Asked Questions - Housing